MrDataPsycho/data-pipelines-in-rust/README.md

-# Data Pipeline in Rust (Polars DataFrame)
+# Data Pipeline in Rust

-The repository contains, data pipeline code written in Rust (Polars) and Python (Pandas).
+The repository contains, data pipeline code written in Rust (Polars/DataFusion) and Python (Pandas/Modin/Dask/PySpark).
 The main intend was to write data pipelin in Rust instead of python.
-But to compare the cpu time peformance gain the same pipeline is also writen in Pandas.
+But to compare the cpu time peformance gain the same pipeline is also writen using Python frameworks.

 Each directory in the project is a separate data pipeline.
 The smaller datasets are included along with the pipeline and only if it has free to use license.
 If the data set is big there will be a bash script added into the `datastore` directory of the particular project to download the data.